-Depending on the results of these tests, further testing, including imaging tests (X-rays) may be ordered.
+Depending on the results of these tests, further testing may be needed.

-A treatment plan for your child will depend on the cause and the severity of his or her condition.
+The treatment plan for your child will depend on the cause and severity of their diarrhea.

-Follow your pediatrician’s advice carefully.
-Avoid giving your child foods or liquids that trigger diarrheal attacks.
-Stick to bland foods such as potatoes, toast, or bananas until the attack has subsided.
+It’s important to follow the doctor’s advice carefully.
+Avoid giving your child foods or liquids that trigger diarrhea.
+Stick with bland foods instead (such as potatoes, toast, or bananas) until the diarrhea has subsided.

-Diarrhea can’t always be prevented, but you can decrease your children’s risk by practicing good hygiene and following safe food preparation guidelines as recommended by the U.S. Centers for Disease Control and Prevention (CDC).
+Diarrhea can’t always be prevented.
+However, you can lower your child’s risk of getting diarrhea by practicing good hygiene and following safe food preparation guidelines.

-If you are planning to take your infant or child to a foreign country, check with your pediatrician first.
-He or she will be able to give you specific information on how to avoid traveler’s diarrhea.
-Some things to keep in mind when traveling:
+Speak with your child’s doctor if you’re planning on traveling with your child to a foreign country.
+The doctor will be able to give you specific information on how to avoid traveler’s diarrhea.
+Here are some preparatory measures to keep in mind:

-- bottled water is recommended for drinking, making ice cubes, cooking, and brushing teeth
+- Use bottled water for drinking, making ice cubes, cooking, and brushing teeth.

-- avoid raw or undercooked meat, poultry, fish, and shellfish
+- Avoid eating raw or undercooked meat, poultry, fish, and shellfish.

-- pack some snacks from home for the children
+- Pack some snacks from home for your child.

-- practice proper hygiene and wash your children’s hands often
+- Practice proper hygiene and wash your child’s hands often.

 The U.S. Food and Drug Administration (FDA) has approved two oral vaccines that can help prevent rotavirus infections in children (RotaTeq and Rotarix).
-Both are given in multiple doses in the first months of life.
-Ask your pediatrician if these vaccines are recommended for your child.
+Both are given in multiple doses to babies during their first months of life.
+Ask your child’s doctor if these vaccines are recommended for your child.